allegro [I]—fast, lively tempo. From the Italian word for cheerful or gay.

 quartet, quatuor [F], quartett [G], quartetto [I], cuarteto [S]—ensemble or work for four players the most important examples being the string quartet and the piano quartet

-string quartet, Streichquartett [G], quatuor à cordes [F], quartetto d'archi [I], quartetto di cordi [I], cuarteto de cuerda [S], vonósnégyes [H]—an ensemble as well as music written for that ensemble comprising 2 violins, viola and cello.
-This is one of the essential genres / forms / ensembles of chamber music and arguably a critical "core" of "classical" music.
-Explore the string quartet.
+string quartet, Streichquartett [G], quatuor à cordes [F], quartetto d'archi [I], quartetto di cordi [I], cuarteto de cuerda [S], vonósnégyes [H]—ensemble or a work written for that ensemble comprising 2 violins, viola, and cello.
+This is one of the essential genres/forms/ensembles of chamber music and arguably a critical "core" of "classical" music.
+Explore the string quartet | wiki

 theme, tema [I], Thema [G]—a complete and recognizable musical entity (e.g. melody) used as the basis for elaboration (e.g. variations, sontata, fugue, etc.).
 Also called a subject.
 Motif (motive) is generally a smaller fragmentary entity.